conda/governance/README.md

 The primary teams participating in the conda organization's activities are:

 * **Steering Council:** The Steering Council is the governing body over the entire conda organization.
 Members of the Steering Council have full voting rights within the organization.
-Steering Council embers are the face of the organization, and are responsible for officially interfacing with external communities, organizations, non-profits, and companies.
-The Steeping Council may create new sub-teams, as appropriate.
+Steering Council members are the face of the organization, and are responsible for officially interfacing with external communities, organizations, non-profits, and companies.
+The Steering Council may create new sub-teams, as appropriate.
 Each Steering Council member is entitled to one vote on all elected matters.
 * **Project Teams:** Project Teams are responsible for the management of a software project consisting of one or more repositories and any software releases.
 Project Team members have the ability to merge pull requests into the repositories of the software project they maintain and produce releases of that software project.
 * **External Contributors:** This group encompasses all others who are not on the Steering Council or Project Teams.
 This includes first-time contributors, collaborators, and original authors.
 They have no special rights within the conda organization itself.
 * **Emeritus Steering:** Steering Council members that are inactive (commits, GitHub comments/issues/reviews, dev meetings, and voting on polls) in the past six months will be asked if they want to become Emeritus Steering members.
 One week after asking, if the inactive Steering Council member has not responded, they will be automatically moved to emeritus status.
 Any Steering Council member can also request to become Emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).
 Emeritus Steering members can still vote and be brought back to active Steering Council membership at anytime, but Emeritus Steering member votes will not count towards the total Steering Council members when computing the necessary votes a poll needs to meet quorum.
 The [`steering.csv`](steering.csv) list should be updated when change in the status of a member occurs.